Cave Junction motorcyclist dies in head-on crash - KOBI-TV NBC5 / KOTI-TV NBC2

-The driver of the Audi was taken to the hospital with non-life threatening injuries.
+The 25-year-old driver of the Audi was taken to a local hospital with non-life threatening injuries.

+Highway 199 was closed for a few hours while Oregon State Police investigated the incident.

 Kyle Aevermann originally joined NBC5 News in 2012 as a morning producer and reporter.
 Kyle left NBC5 to report in Milwaukee, WI.
 He then spent months backpacking across Asia.
 He returned to NBC5 to co-anchor NBC5 News at Sunrise.